Fishing in Looe

 Looe is known for fishing and has a rich history of both commercial fishing and recreational angling.
 Places with estuaries leading to harbours often present an opportunity to target a huge range of species, given that you have all the usual coastal species along with others that favour brackish water and estuary mud flats.
 For most visitors, the best option is to use a simple mackerel feather rig and go after mackerel four at a time.
 If you have more specialist lure fishing kit, venture out along the coast.
 If you have a beachcaster, fishing on the estuary over the mud flats on the bottom at night is sure to turn up surprises…

-FishMag recieved direct advice from a local that’s fished in Looe his whole life: Bizarrely, I met this local not in Looe but in a bar in Turkey.
+FishMag received direct advice from a local that’s fished in Looe his whole life: Bizarrely, FISHMAG met this local not in Looe but in a bar in Turkey.
 Here’s what he said.

 “Looe river – take the road up towards sand place and turn off at the tregarland bridge.
 Fish off the bridge but watch the phone line!
 2 hours before low tide on a warm day the pool under the bridge fills with mullet that’ll take bread but they’re a nightmare – super thin line, single bb and a tiny circle hook.
 The guy at fishing mayhem in Liskeard swears he gets decent bass and sea trout here on live sandeel but I’ve never sussed when.
 The other way up the river (it splits) by the millpool car park is good for flounder with rag or lug twitched along with a little spoon.”

 Looe, like the rest of the South Cornish coast, has long been associated with shark angling.
-Since Blue Shark are a fair weather species that prefer warmer water, the southern most parts of the UK are the only ones where Blue Shark can be targeted reliably.
-These fish are caught in late Spring but move closer in to the coastline as the water warms up, meaning you can reach them in an hours boat journey out to sea.
+Since Blue Shark are a fair-weather species that prefer warmer water, the southernmost parts of the UK are the only ones where Blue Shark can be targeted reliably.
+These fish are caught in late Spring but move closer to the coastline as the water warms up, meaning you can reach them in an hour’s boat journey out to sea.
 It’s up there with the best shark fishing in the UK and is considered something of a Blue Shark hub.
-The species are targeted on a catch and release basis, sometimes even with tagging, to aid in their conservation and protect the species.
+The species are targeted on a catch-and-release basis, sometimes even with tagging, to aid in their conservation and protect the species.
 Sometimes, fish aren’t even landed and are released from within the water for their protection.